 You can simply use the aquafaba mixture from a can of chickpeas, or make your own!

 First, soak the dried chickpeas overnight for 10 hours, or longer, to lessen the phytic acid which is present in all grains, nuts and seeds.

 In a saucepan add the soaked and rinsed chickpeas and 3 x the amount of water to how many chickpeas you have, e.g, 2 cups chickpeas in 6 cups water.
 Let it come to a boil, reduce the heat slightly and let it simmer for about 1.5-2 hours until the chickpeas are completely soft.
 Take the pan off the heat.

-Along with the homemade aquafaba, there is a neutral oil, salt, mustard, apple cider vinegar or lemon juice and fresh garlic.
-The garlic gives a great flavourful kick but if you're after a milder mayonnaise, just leave it out.
+- Garlic - The fresh garlic gives a great flavourful kick but if you're after a milder mayonnaise, just leave it out.

 The mustard, garlic, vinegar (or lemon) and salt add the flavour to the mayonnaise, but it's the combination of the oil, aquafaba and the acid from the vinegar or lemon that emulsify together and turn these ingredients into a thick and creamy mayonnaise.

 The Aquafaba is the emulsifier in the mayonnaise.
 An emulsifier is an ingredient that works as the bond between two other ingredients that don't usually mix.
-For example oil and water, or in this case oil and vinegar, don't mix.
-The oil droplets will seperate in the vinegar.
+For example, oil and water, or in this case oil and vinegar, don't mix.
+The oil droplets will separate in the vinegar.

 When you add the aquafaba into the mixture, the fat in the aquafaba acts as the bond between the oil and the vinegar and combines them.